The new European Union anti-terror chief appeared in front of MPs to discuss various issues, including what people are reading online.

 A TalkTalk spokeswoman quoted by the FT said:

-We do not believe that it is for ISPs to decide what content customers should access.
-It is really important that there is either a proper legal framework when it comes to blocking access to sites, just like with copyright infringement, or that it is
+not believe that it is for ISPs to decide what content customers should access.
+It is really important that there is either a proper legal framework when it comes to blocking access to sites, just like with copyright infringement, or that it is down to

 There is certainly a gathering momentum in the UK behind efforts to enforce the offline law online in new ways, and one has to wonder what the British government and its regulators will ask to block or police next.

 Another Internet crackdown appears to be looming in Russia, where the Duma is reviewing three new pieces of proposed anti-terror legislation that could place hefty restrictions on the activities of website operators and civil society organizers.